 Types of Stock

-Use this liquid in hearty stews, vegetable soups, Vietnamese pho, and Chinese lo meins, or condense a little further using a Windsor or splayed pan to make a tasty brown sauce.
+Use this liquid in hearty stews (like our beef and barley or daube de boeuf), vegetable soups, Vietnamese pho, and Chinese beef lo meins, or condense a little further using a Windsor or splayed pan to make a tasty brown sauce.
 It can also be use as au jus served over roast beef, or clarified and turned into consommé.

 What is Consommé and How Do You Make It?